For style leaders and design lovers.

 Paired here with two different colors: Old Lilac for a soothing and comforting atmosphere or Cerulean Blue for a bolder, vivid, and striking statement.
 When combined with complementing colors, reds such as this work well in a variety of spaces and rooms.

 With yellows firmly on trend for 2023, pairing brighter tones of the color with black accents in a monochromatic style is a great way to embrace the look, and move it over to 2024.

 There has been a rise in uplifting shades this year (unsurprisingly).
 Yellows, tangerines, pale purples and baby pinks, which once may have sounded a bit saccharine are all seeping into interiors in a very sophisticated, grown-up way.
 In their more muted forms there are in fact surprisingly liveable shades even when used on four walls.

-Blue comes into color trends every year, just taking a slightly different form.
-It's such a grounding, a familiar color that there's so surprise we are drawn to it year after year, and this year it's deep blues that are looking to be the most on-trend.
-And it's about really embracing the darker shades, not just bringing it into a neutral space with furniture, or a feature wall but going all over with an inky shade to create a dramatic and cocooning room.
+Blue ranks high in color trends every year, just taking a slightly different form.
+It's such a familiar color that there's so surprise we are drawn to it year after year, and this year it's deep blues that are looking to be the most on-trend.
+Plus several colors go with blue, making it versatile.

 Dark and stormy is still up there when it comes to color trends.
 This time used